ibm-cloud-docs/devsecops/devsecops-add-new-pipeline-to-existing-toolchain.md

 2. Search and click **Delivery Pipeline** tool integration tile.

-3. Choose between `Classic pipeline` that is defined through the UI, or the new Tekton-based 'pipeline as code' that is defined in a Git repository.
+3. Choose between `Classic pipeline` that is defined through the UI, or the new Tekton-based 'pipeline-as-code' that is defined in a Git repository.

    ![Set up your pipeline](images/setup-new-pipeline.png){: caption=" Drop-down menu to choose the pipeline" caption-side="bottom"}

    Tekton pipelines are available only with Private Workers.
-   {:  important}
+   {:  note}

 4. Name your pipeline, choose the pipeline configuration method, and then select **Create Integration**.
-This action takes you to the pipeline configuration page to finish setting it up.

-5. Click **Create Integration**.
+5. After you configure and set up your pipeline, click **Create Integration**.

 For more information about setting up a Tekton-based delivery pipeline, see [Creating a Delivery Pipeline for Tekton](/docs/ContinuousDelivery?topic=ContinuousDelivery-tekton-pipelines&interface=ui#configure_tekton_pipeline).